moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 # Compile Monero 0.9 on Ubuntu 16.04 x64

-The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 10 Jul 2016, on [Ubuntu 16.04 x64](http://www.ubuntu.com/download/desktop).
+The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 06 Sep 2016, on [Ubuntu 16.04 x64](http://www.ubuntu.com/download/desktop).

 ## Dependencies
 Before proceeding with the compilation, the following packages are required: